septentrio-gnss/septentrio_gnss_driver/README.md

 ## Dependencies
 The `master` branch for this driver functions on both ROS Melodic and Noetic.
 It is thus necessary to [install](https://wiki.ros.org/Installation/Ubuntu) the ROS version that is compatible with your Linux distro.
+We refrained from redefining custom ROS messages that correspond to NMEA messages since those can be readily obtained via<br><br>
+`sudo apt-get install ros-melodic-nmea-msgs`.<br><br>
 The serial and TCP/IP communication interface of the ROS driver is established by means of the [Boost C++ library](https://www.boost.org/).
 Please install the Boost libraries via<br><br>
 `sudo apt install libboost-all-dev`.<br><br>
 Source and header files of the driver have been used as input for [Doxygen](https://www.doxygen.nl/index.html), a lexical scanner for generating documentation from annotated C++ files.
 The generated on-line HTML documention can be viewed by pointing an HTML browser to the `index.html` file located in `doxygen_out/html`.
 For best results, a browser that supports cascading style sheets (CSS) should be used, e.g. Mozilla Firefox or Google Chrome.
 If the driver is extended, e.g. a new SBF block added as detailed below, annotations would ideally be adapted and the documentation regenerated via the shell command `doxygen Doxyfile`, where the configuration file `Doxyfile` need not necessarily be changed.
 For this to work, Doxygen must be installed, either via<br><br>